-- Make changes to your existing Video Encoding output or Digital NLE captions.
+- Make changes to your existing Video Encoding output.

-The Redo feature is available for 1 year after your initial media submission.
+The Redo feature is available for 6 months after your initial media submission.
+NOTE: due to more stringent data retention requirements for data security, we are no longer able to reinstate files older than 6 months.
 This tutorial will walk you through the procedure for issuing a Redo.

-1. Log into your CaptionSync account, go to Caption/Transcribe -> Status of Submissions.
-Click the AST ID link for the job you want to Redo.
+1. Log into your account, go to Caption/Transcribe -> Status of Submissions.
+Click the AST ID link for the submission you want to Redo.
 The Eligible for Redo field will show if the submission is eligible for a Redo:

-2. If you wish to edit your text transcript, for example to repair sync or make text changes, you'll need to download the .txt file available by Text Transcript.
+2. If you wish to edit your text transcript, for example to repair sync or make text changes, you'll need to download the marked .txt file, by expanding the "Show More Details..." section, scrolling down to the bottom, and clicking UTF-8 Raw text transcript.
 When editing it, please note the following: